 An examination of the taxation policies and expenditure programs of the public sector.
 Related topics include public goods, income distribution, and public choice theory.
 Prerequisite: ECON1320.
 Goal 1C

 An application of economic theory to the business of sports.
 Areas include labor economics, public finance, and the theory of the firm.
-Prerequisite: ECON1320.
+Prerequisite: ECON1320 and either two MATH courses or MATH1380.
 Goal 1C

 + ECON3250 Entrepreneurship and Free Enterprise (Also BUAD3250) 3 s.h.